ShafiqSuhag/world-specialized-hospital/docs/tasks.md

 [DONE] 6.
 Clean and organized Code.
 Organize components and add comments when needed [DONE] 7.
 Display some error when user email address or password don't match.

-### Optional:
-1. Though Email and password validation is not mandatory for marks.
-We highly recommend to implement those.
-2. You may use `react hook form`, basic html form or any library for authentication
-3. Add some mouseover animation while taking the mouse on the services card
-4. If you want to take a challenge. consider using `react-leaflet`
-5. Please Use icons whenever applicable and use fonts
-6. Make the footer little more realistic
-7. Optimize your images
-8. Add something extra of your own.
-This will help you in the future.
-9. Allow creation of multiple accounts with the same email address

-### Additional information:
-1. If needed, create your own fake data. you can load the data from a `.json` file or you can host it anywhere you want.
-2. You can use local image or host image anywhere if you want or both.
-3. You are free to use any css library you want.
-But, we recommend using tailwind css.
-4. If needed you can mix CSS framework with a component library
-5. Use firebase auth
-6. Local storage is optional
-7. Environment variable is recommended but optional
-8. Try to host your site on Firebase (netlifiy host will need extra configuration)

-### What to submit
-1. Your github repository
-2. Your live website link

-Have FUN!
-Have Patience.